atvs1478/sq/README.md

 	- add DEPS_CFLAGS and DEPS_LIBS to avoid pkg-config to be required
 	- stack consumption can be very high with some codec variants, so set NONTHREADSAFE_PSEUDOSTACK and GLOBAL_STACK_SIZE=32000 and unset VAR_ARRAYS in config.h
 - libmad has been patched to avoid using a lot of stack and is not provided here.
 There is an issue with sync detection in 1.15.1b from where the original stack patch was done but since a few fixes have been made wrt sync detection.
 This 1.15.1b-10 found on debian fixes the issue where mad thinks it has reached sync but has not and so returns a wrong sample rate.
 It comes at the expense of 8KB (!) of code where a simple check in squeezelite/mad.c that next_frame[0] is 0xff and next_frame[1] & 0xf0 is 0xf0 does the trick ...

+# footnotes
+(1) SPDIF is made by tricking the I2S bus but this consumes a fair bit of CPU as it multiplies by four the throughput on the i2s bus.
+To optimize some computation, the parity of the spdif frames must always be 0, so at least one bit has to be available to force it.
+As SPDIF samples are 20+4 bits length maximum, the LSB is used for that purpose, so the bit 24 is randomly toggling.
+It does not matter for 16 bits samples but it has been chosen to truncate the last 4 bits for 24 bits samples.